 Graduation is an exciting time for students and families, especially if the student is graduating with a job.
 Successful students, like Miranda Esperanza Day, will be trading their school books and group projects for on-the-job training and committees as they join the work force after December graduation.

-Day, a Parks, Recreation and Tourism Management major with a concentration in Tourism and Commercial Recreation and a Spanish minor, is the Sales and Events Director at the River Ridge Golf Club in Raleigh.
+Day, a Parks, Recreation and Tourism Management major and a Spanish minor, is the Sales and Events Director at the River Ridge Golf Club in Raleigh.
 Her new position is a direct result of her internship at the company.

 “My boss left in the middle of wedding season,” Day said.
 “So I applied for the position.
 I was hired as the assistant to the position for my 400-hour required internship.
 Since I had been shadowing my boss and she was mentoring me, the company saw me as someone who already knew what to do and would need less training than a completely new person in the middle of our busiest time of year.”

 Even though Day knows exactly what she’ll be doing post-graduation, she didn’t always know what career path she wanted to take.
 Her journey to find a calling began in the Exploratory Studies program for students who have no idea what they want to do at NC State.

 “I thought I wanted to study entrepreneurship,” Day said.
 “I quickly figured out what I didn’t want to do.
 I didn’t want the stress of starting my own company.
 So, I switched to a History Education major because I thought I wanted to be a history teacher.
 Then I discovered I don’t really want to do the same job every single day.”

 Day discovered the College of Natural Resources by accident.
 She attended a transfer student session with Assistant Director of Undergraduate Programs in the Department of Parks, Recreation and Tourism Management Janell Moretz, who pulled up the degree audit for the Tourism and Commercial Recreation major (now Sustainable Tourism).